-Imagine this… You've picked up some cheap international flights and are on your way to the airport.
+Imagine this… You've booked your flight and are on your way to the airport.
 Everything seems fine until you get there and all of a sudden something goes completely wrong.
-You end up stuck in that little room trying to explain what just happened.
+You've just done something you shouldn't do in an airport and you end up stuck in that little room trying to explain what just happened.

 If you've ever seen the movie, “Meet The Parents”, then you would know that it wouldn't be such a good idea to act out in an airport.
 You may cause yourself to end up in a jail cell with a big guy named Bubba and we wouldn't want that now, would we?

 This would probably be at the top of the list of things you should not do in an airport.
 This would definitely get you kicked off the plane faster than you can say the word “bomb” ever again.
 No one wants to hear the word bomb, especially in an airport.
 Not only will you regret saying it, you'll attract unwanted attention and who knows where that will take you!

-Dave and Deb: My dad did this once when I was very young.
+Note from Deb: My dad did this once when I was very young.
 I was going to Colorado to train for figure skating at the Broadmoore arena in Colorado Springs.
 It was back in the days where there was still figures in figure skating and when practicing, we used a big metal scribe to draw our circles.

 You might even get arrested and miss your flight, all because you wanted to look cool.
 I guess wearing a wig along with the sunglasses would be worse, but who’s to say I'm wrong.
 Remember, you can look cool elsewhere, airports aren’t the place.

-Dave and Deb: I have had this happen.
+Note from Deb: I have had this happen.
 I wear prescription glasses and many times I will wear prescription sunglasses.
 I am quite near sighted and can't see at all without my glasses.
 If I have my prescription sunglasses on, I don't think of taking them off when approaching the counter because it is the only way I can see.
 I have had a stern talking to once when going up to clear immigration with my sunglasses.
 It only happened once, and now I am very careful, not to wear my prescription glasses.

 Even if you're not the type to carry a weapon, if they think you do, then you're better off throwing yourself on the ground and putting your hands up or you might get shot!
 It would be a shame to end up with a gun wound or taser to the neck for pulling out a piece of chewing gum.